uviclibraries/podcasting/editing-audio.md

 We will start by getting used to Audacity's editing features by trimming the first few seconds of your audio track.
 We are doing this so that there isn’t an uncomfortable pause at the beginning of your track.

 Then, we will trim the end of the track in the same way.

+Finally, we will export our first audio file, to get used to the process.

 ### Trimming the track start and end